-On the Map Page, the trail you are navigating is represented by a magenta line.
-The Navigation Page will also show the navigated trail as a magenta line.
+On the Map Page, the trail you are navigating is represented by a dotted line that alternates with a flashing solid line.
+The Navigation Page will also show the navigated trail as a dotted line.
 The bearing arrow on the compass rose points to the next waypoint on the trail.

-As you travel, the arrival alarm will go off when you near a trail waypoint, and the bearing arrow on the compass rose will swing around and point to the next trail waypoint.
+As you travel, the arrival alarm will go off when you near a waypoint.
+The bearing arrow on the compass rose will swing around and point to the next trail waypoint.
 Press EXIT to clear the alarm.

-Navigate trail, map views: at left driver is northbound heading straight toward trail point 6.
-At right, northbound driver has reached point 6 and has turned west to follow trail.
+Navigate trail, map views: driver is northbound heading straight toward trail point 6 (left). northbound driver has reached point 6 (right) and has turned west to follow trail.

-Navigate trail, navigation page (compass rose) views: at left, driver is northbound heading straight toward trail point 6; bearing arrow shows the trail point is due north (straight ahead.)
-At right, driver has reached trail point 6 and must turn west to follow the trail.
+Navigate trail, navigation page (compass rose) views: driver is north-bound heading straight toward trail point 6 (left); bearing arrow shows the trail point is due north (straight ahead.) driver has reached trail point 6 and must turn west to follow the trail (right).
 Arrival alarm goes off and bearing arrow swings around to say turn left (west), toward the next waypoint, trail point 7.
 The GlobalMap now shows navigation information to point 7, which is 1.99 miles away.